-Cars that are driven for more than 1 lakh kilometers typically experience more than 85% in depreciation.
+Cars that are driven for more than 1 lakh kilometres typically experience more than 85% in depreciation.
 Moreover, cars that are older than 15 years can be sold only for scrap value.

 *The table given here is not an absolute one used to calculate the value of a car.
 It gives a sample estimate on how a car can be priced.
 The actual purchase value of a car may vary based on its condition, service history, accident history, and other parameters.

 A car’s service history can provide a lot of information about its present-day quality.
 There are many car owners who perform periodic checkup even if there is nothing wrong with the car.
-If a car is serviced regularly at authorized service centers, it is highly likely to be well maintained.
-Some owners prefer to get their cars serviced at private garages rather than authorized service centers.
-Bear in mind that it is not uncommon to see private garages provide service quality as good as (or even better than) authorized service centers.
+If a car is serviced regularly at authorized service centres, it is highly likely to be well maintained.
+Some owners prefer to get their cars serviced at private garages rather than authorized service centres.
+Bear in mind that it is not uncommon to see private garages provide service quality as good as (or even better than) authorized service centres.